PaoloMazzon/Vulkan2D/README.md

  + Remove all references to making one's own renderer
  + Compute particles
  + SDF support
- + Multiple camera support (create and update several cameras and switch between them throughout frame, as well as disable camera)
  + PostFX passes like in RetroArch (load shaders as post-effects that get applied to the final image of the frame)
  + A more interesting test program
  + General optimizations